Venustrapflyyy/Venustrapflyyy/README.md

 - 👋 Hi, I’m Zainab
-- 👩🏽‍💻 I am a highly experienced DevOps Engineer
+- 👩🏽‍💻 I am a DevOps Engineer
 - 🌱 I have experience deploying, monitoring and maintaining dependable applications for consumption by a wide range of users.
 - 💡 I have worked with a good number of developers and engineers across various teams, to bring simple and complex applications to life.
 - 🤝 I am open to collaborations and work opportunities.